 “Design throughout the hotel celebrates Southern charm and flare with bold colors, dynamic florals and light breezy fabrics,” said Andrew Alford, Chief Creative Officer at Graduate Hotels.
 “Guests will feel the cheerful energy of South Carolina throughout their stay, a prideful sentiment that is heightened through the restoration of key architectural elements from the original Black House.”

 Graduate Columbia is also home to Poindexter, Graduate Hotels’ signature coffee shop and café concept.
 Positioned on the hotel’s main floor, Poindexter features a hand-carved bar crafted from wood original to the Black House.
 The café will serve coffee roasted from acclaimed Coffee Manufactory, and all-day culinary offerings as well as local beer, wine and cocktails in the evening.
 At the foot of the bar sits an inviting reading nook.
 Guests will also be encouraged to enjoy Poindexter’s offerings on the two communal tables positioned on the Black House front porch.

-In addition to two formal event rooms, guests are encouraged to take in the hotel’s many outdoor seating spaces.
+Guests are encouraged to take in the hotel’s many outdoor seating spaces.
 The hotel’s back porch and outdoor courtyard features an array of seating options.
-Graduate Columbia will program both culinary and cultural events in these spaces seasonally.
+Graduate Columbia programs both culinary and cultural events in these spaces seasonally.

 ✅ free Wi-Fi • 119 rooms & suites (28-63m2) (301-678 sq ft) • hotel opened: September 2019 (originally Inn at USC, 2005) • bathroom amenities: Malin + Goetz • on-site parking (charged) • pets allowed • 24-hour front desk